 Contains information regarding clock biases in all GPS satellites.
-It is particularly useful for single point processing.
+It is required for precise point processing.

 IONEX File

 Contains information regarding the total electron count of the ionosphere.
 This is useful in single frequency/point processing to help the process modeling of the ionosphere.